armadito/armadito-av/modules/module5_2/README.md

 What is it?
 -----------

-Uhuru 5.2 module is a scan module dedicated to binaries analysis (PE and ELF).
+Armadito 5.2 module is a scan module dedicated to binaries analysis (PE and ELF).
-It is based on the libuhuru library.
+It is based on the libarmadito library.

 Licensing